visheshshukla/Mobile-Shopping-App/README.md

 # Shopping-App

-**Mobile Shopping App having Cart Feature, Order History and User Authentication(with Signup, Auto Login & Logout).**
+**Mobile App having Cart Feature, Order History and User Authentication(with Signup, Auto Login & Logout).**

 **Users can Shop from Catalogue of Products, Add them to Cart and Place Order.
 They can also view Previous Orders.**